kennethmikolaichik/Regis/README.md

 # Regis Quadruped Robot
 ![Regis Looking Cool](https://github.com/kennethmikolaichik/Regis/blob/main/Progress%20Pictures/the_readme_pic.jpg)

-####Download the Pi Image here: https://downloads.raspberrypi.org/raspios_full_armhf/images/raspios_full_armhf-2023-05-03/2023-05-03-raspios-bullseye-armhf-full.img.xz
+#### Download the Pi Image here: https://downloads.raspberrypi.org/raspios_full_armhf/images/raspios_full_armhf-2023-05-03/2023-05-03-raspios-bullseye-armhf-full.img.xz

-You will need to install a number of packages from the terminal/command line in order for the python packages to be imported.
-List soon to come!
+You will need to install a number of packages from the terminal/command line in order for the python packages to be imported sucessfully.
+First ensure that 'wheels' and 'python3' are installed.
+Then pip install the following python modules:

+os, playsound, subprocess, math, numpy, pigpio, time, pyttsx3, and pygame.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## Inspiration and General Description